Vanderbilt Commodores football: Conference opponents

 From 1992 to 2023, Vanderbilt played in the East Division of the SEC and played each opponent in the division each year along with several teams from the West Division.
-The SEC will expand the conference to 16 teams and will eliminate its two divisions in 2024, causing a new scheduling format for the Commodores to play against the other members of the conference.
-Only the 2024 conference schedule was announced on June 14, 2023, while the conference still considers a new format for the future.
-The 2025 conference schedule was announced on March 20, 2024, in which teams will play the same opponents in 2025 that they played in 2024, with sites changed for equal home and away competition over the course of the two seasons.
+The SEC expanded to 16 teams and eliminated its two divisions in 2024, causing a new scheduling format for the Commodores to play against the other members of the conference.
+Only the 2024 conference schedule was announced on June 14, 2023, while the conference considered a new format for the future.
+The 2025 conference schedule was announced on March 20, 2024, in which teams would play the same opponents in 2025 that they played in 2024, with sites changed for equal home and away competition over the course of the two seasons.

+The conference schedule has been expanded to 9 games effective in 2026.
+Each team has three designated annual opponents, with the other 12 conference members alternating on and off the schedule, in groups of six, every two years.
+Also, each SEC member is required to schedule at least one power conference opponent out of conference each season.